ChristianHinkle/MeddySDKStandalone/README.md

 # MeddySDKStandalone

-A dependencies-included setup for MeddySDK.
+A setup for [MeddySDK](https://github.com/ChristianHinko/MeddySDK) including third-party dependencies such as the Boost C++ Libraries.